microsoft/vscode-wiki/Development-Process.md

 - **Final Week**: End game, the team tests the new features according a test plan, fixes bugs, and updates the documentation

 ## Triage
 Bugs and features will be assigned a milestone and within a milestone they will be assigned a priority.
 The priority dictates the order in which issues should be addressed.
-A `P1` bug (something that we think is critical for the milestone) is to be addressed before the other bugs.
+A `important` bug (something that we think is critical for the milestone) is to be addressed before the other bugs.

+To find out when a bug fix will be available, then please check the corresponding milestone.

 ## Weekly
 Each week we will manage work items, crossing off completed features, and triaging bugs.
 At the end of the milestone we will strive for 0 bugs and 0 issues in the milestone, indicating we are done.
 This means that bugs and features will be postponed to later milestones.